 Date of Management's Review of Subsequent Events

-The Senate's leadership has evaluated subsequent events through January 31, 2019, the date which the financial statements were available to be issued, and determined that no subsequent events have occurred that require adjustment to or disclosure in the financial statements.
+The Senate's leadership has evaluated subsequent events through June 2, 2020, the date which the financial statements were available to be issued.
+See note 14 for a discussion of subsequent events.

 (3) CASH BALANCES